reza-mohammadvand/Financial-Project/README.md

 ## Introduction <a name="introduction"></a>
-This project is designed to build a scalable, distributed system that processes and analyzes simulated financial data in real-time to generate actionable trading signals.
-The system is developed using distributed computing principles, microservices architecture, and stream processing.
+Welcome to our real-time financial data analysis project.
+In the fast-paced world of financial markets, quick and informed decision-making is crucial.
+This project is designed to provide real-time insights by analyzing simulated financial data and generating actionable trading signals.
+It uses distributed computing principles, microservices architecture, and stream processing to deliver these insights.

 ## Objective <a name="objective"></a>
 The objective of this project is to work with simulated financial data, analyze various fields such as `stock_symbol`, `open_price`, etc., and generate actionable trading signals.
 The system consists of components for data acquisition, stream processing, signal generation, and data visualization that provide real-time financial insight.